-Dewi Nusantara will embark on two bespoke sixteen-day cruises that will explore two exceptional regions of the Indonesian archipelago: Raja Ampat and Halmahera.
-The itineraries are totally different from one another, and follow completely different routes.
-This presentation covers the first trip which visits the Misool region of Raja Ampat before making a crossing to dive the sites of south-west Halmahera.
+Dewi Nusantara will embark on three consecutive cruises that will explore two exceptional regions of the Indonesian archipelago: Misool and Halmahera.
+These itineraries are totally different from each another, and follow completely different routes.
+This presentation covers the first trip, Part I, which visits the Misool region of Raja Ampat before making a crossing to explore and dive the sites of south-west Halmahera.